Military Veteran Treatment for PTSD and Substance Abuse

 • Medication-assisted treatment (MAT)

-• Evidence-based therapeutic approaches
+• Research-based therapeutic approaches

 • Holistic wellness services